hsh2001/apple-dark-mode/README.en.md

 ```

 ![Dark mode](img/dark-diff.png)

-All CSS codes related with Dark mode are in one mediaquery.
-Therefore, CSS codes of Dark mode are put aside in file named `dark.css` and can be controlled with mediaquery of file-level as utilizing `media` property of `link` tag.
+All CSS codes associated with Dark Mode are written in one media query.
+Therefore, you can activate the whole media code of a file by using the attribute of `media` in `lilnk` tag after writing CSS codes in the file of `dark.css`.

 #### dark.css
 ```css